 Equine law is a complex area of the law and can pertain specifically to horses or horse farrier and other organizations and businesses.
 The term may also apply to activities enjoyed by those who own or lease horses.
 Equine law can also include contracts related to boarding or training a horse.

 Animal rights lawyers like Barbara Gislason, involved in providing equine-related services, are well-versed on issues related to the breeding and sale of horses, horse lease disputes, and co-owner agreements, insurance coverage, and other risk management issues.
 Barbara is also knowledgeable about when limitations regarding liability apply and how contractual exclusions may not be bulletproof, particularly when gross negligence is involved.

 Examples of questions you may have before making a horse purchase include learning about the horse’s soundness and health, disposition, history of training, performance record data, assessment of stable skills, and information about the mare or stallion’s breeding history.
 Barbara recommends that her clients make a visual inspection of the horse and have the horse undergo a veterinary examination before entering into a purchase agreement.

-She can also help you with regard to the purchase or sale of a horse, advise you on the drafting or modification of a variety of contracts, help you develop a plan to reduce your risks, and explain the shortcomings of waivers, even those involving equine activities.
+She can also help with regard to the purchase or sale of a horse, advise you on the drafting or modification of a variety of contracts, help you develop a plan to reduce your risks, and explain the shortcomings of waivers, even those involving equine activities.
 Typical contracts used in equine law include: boarding stable agreements, horse rental or lease agreements, a release of liability by a parent concerning a minor regarding various activities and uses, area use agreements, and other waiver and liability release provisions.

 Estate Planning for Horses